edlink/docs/api/v2.0/models/external/attempt.md

 | `type`   | `string` | The type of the attachment.
 Required.                                    |
 | `title`  | `string` | The title of the attachment.
 Optional, and not supported by all systems. |

-Each type of attachment has additional properties that are specific to that type.
+Each type of submission attachment has additional properties that are specific to that type.
 Read on for more details.

-## Attachment Types
+## Submission Attachment Types

 ### Text
 Rich or plain text, such as the body of an essay or a response to a question.